-- 1. Collect, compile and publish crop and livestock reports in fiscal year 2013. - 2.
+- Collect, compile and publish crop and livestock reports in fiscal year 2014 - 2.
 Release published crop and livestock reports to 50,000 users annually in the next five years. - 3.
 Meet scheduled release time and date of statistical reports prespecified to data users 99 percent of the time. - 4.
-Fulfill the number of requests for information, 99 percent of the time. - 5.
-Publish the Statistics of Hawaii Agriculture 2011 by February 2014.
+Fulfill the number of requests for information, 99 percent of the time.

-Objective: Maintain relevancy and defensibility of generally accepted procedures in providing official estimates on agricultural statistics.
+Maintain relevancy and defensibility of generally accepted procedures in providing official estimates on agricultural statistics.